benkats14/Cyber-Security/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- 75.7.117.107
+ 75.7.117.107

 Machines within the network can only be accessed by SSH.
--Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK VM?
 What was its IP address?
-- Jump_Box                      10.0.0.7
+Jump_Box                      10.0.0.7

 A summary of the access policies in place can be found in the table below.